Hyurl/type-storage/README.md

 **params:**

-- `key` The key-value pair key.
+- `key` The storage name.
-- `value` The key-value pair value.
+- `value` The storage data, if an `undefined` is passed, remove the previous data.
 - `local` Store in localStorage instead of sessionStorage, default is `false`.

 **return:**